isabella232/kendo-react-animation/docs/roadmap.md

 ## First release

-These features should go in the first release of the Kendo React Animation component
+These features should go in the first release of the Kendo React Animation package

 ### Features

-- Animating single element
-- Animating multiple elements
-- Animating initial mount
-- List of predefined effects like:
-    - `left` - coming from `kendo-theme-defauls/styles/animation`
-    - `right` - coming from `kendo-theme-defauls/styles/animation`
-    - `up` - coming from `kendo-theme-defauls/styles/animation`
-    - `down` - coming from `kendo-theme-defauls/styles/animation`
-    - `toggle` - coming from `kendo-theme-defauls/styles/animation`
-    - `zoom-in` - coming from `kendo-theme-defauls/styles/animation`
-    - `zoom-out` - coming from `kendo-theme-defauls/styles/animation`
+- Fade component
+- Expand component
+- Slide component
+- Push component

 ## Later version